gzhack/hackpad-export/README.md

 To run:

     node index.js -c <your client ID> -s <your secret> --format <format to export in> <pad ID 1> <pad ID 2>...
+    # rename the file into index.html
+    node markdown_convertor.js

 You can get your client ID and secret on the [account settings](https://hackpad.com/ep/account/settings/).